CasperLabs/clarity/packages/ui/README.md

 If we add `"proxy": "http://localhost:8001/"` to `package.json` we get transparent proxying to the server, but it seems to clash with auto-reloading in Firefox; works in Chrome.

-To change the code in the `sdk` and see the effect you can run `npm run ~build` in that directory and reload the page.
+To change the code in the `sdk` and see the effect you can run `yarn run build` in that directory and reload the page.

 ### `yarn test`